jpmendel/macroworlds/README.md

 ## Run

+- Run the application with: `cargo run`
+- For better performance, you may need to use: `cargo run --release`

+## Tests

+- Run the unit tests with: `cargo test`
-- Run the application: `cargo run --release`
+- Run the performance tests with: `cargo test --features performance test::performance`